 Since 2006, we have contributed more than $70,000 for Numbat conservation activities.
 This is in addition to raising awareness of Numbat conservation in the community through attendance at events, as well as through our school education programs.

 Radio-tracking Collars for Numbats

-Project Numbat provides funds to the Department of Parks and Wildlife for the purchase of collars for Numbats released annually into areas of habitat managed by DPaW.
+Project Numbat provides funds to the Department of Biodiversity, Conservation and Attractions for the purchase of collars for Numbats released annually into areas of habitat managed by DBCA.
 The collars help determine the survival of the released Numbats.

 Since 2007, Project Numbat has provided more than $10,000 for radio-collars.

 Project Numbat donated $6000 to Perth Zoo in June 2011 to part-fund a study into the reproductive cycles of the Zoo’s female Numbats.
 Perth Zoo breeds Numbats for release into the wild and is hoping to increase the number of Numbats born each year through the research findings.

 From 2009-2015, Project Numbat has funded $13,000 worth of aerial surveys (conducted by the Department of Parks and Wildlife) over Cocanarup Timber Reserve, Dryandra State Forest and Batalling State Forest, to locate radio-collared Numbats.
 Numbats can travel long distances and flights are an effective way of determining their location which is followed by on-ground tracking so the Numbats can receive a health check.
 This activity provides valuable information about the Numbat.